ankita2195/ankita2195/README.md

 ## 🧠 About Me

-> *"Most analysts have the tools.
+> *Most analysts have the tools.
 Fewer understand the business behind the numbers.
-I bring both."*
+I bring both.*

 I'm **Ankita**, a **2024 Commerce graduate turned Data Analyst** with hands-on experience turning messy, large-scale datasets into decisions that actually move the needle.

-What sets me apart isn't just knowing Python or Power BI - it's the ability to **think like a business stakeholder** while working like a data professional.
-I ask *why* the metric is falling before I reach for a chart, and I communicate findings in plain language that non-technical teams can act on.
+What sets me apart isn't just knowing Python or Power BI, it's the ability to **think like a business stakeholder** while working like a data professional.
+I ask *why* the metric is falling before I reach for a chart and I communicate findings in plain language that non-technical teams can act on.

 - 🔍 Processed **500K+ retail transactions** during my internship at Internship Studio
 - 📊 Built end-to-end analytics pipelines: data cleaning → EDA → segmentation → forecasting → dashboards
 - 🎯 Applied **RFM segmentation**, **cohort analysis**, and **time-series forecasting** to real business problems
-- 💡 Strong foundation in **business acumen** from a B.Com (Hons.) background- I understand P&L, customer economics, and growth metrics
+- 💡 Strong foundation in **business acumen** from a B.Com (Hons.) background.
+I understand P&L, customer economics, and growth metrics
-- 🤝 Clear communicator- I translate data into stories for stakeholders, not just slides
+- 🤝 Clear communicator; I translate data into stories for stakeholders, not just slides

 💼 **Open to Work- Data / Business / Marketing Analyst Roles**